 As he sat down at the Mount of Olives near the Temple, Peter, James and John asked him privately: “Tell us, when will these things happen?
 And what will be the sign indicating when all these things will take place?”
 (Mark 13:3-4)Why did they ask him this question?
 This comes after Jesus' previous statement:

 “Do you see these great buildings?
 Not one stone will remain upon another that has not been torn down.”
 (Mark 13:2)Which was a response to a disciple asking:

 Later as he left the Temple one of his disciples said to him, “Master, what kind of stones and buildings are these?”
-(Mark 13:1)As explained with Mark 13:2, Jesus is using a double entendre.
-The first lesson is that everything in the physical world - including strong-looking buildings - are temporary.
+(Mark 13:1)As explained in Mark 13:2, Jesus is using a double entendre.
+The first lesson is that everything in the physical world - including strong-looking buildings - is temporary.
 Everything meets destruction in the physical world.
 This is combined with Jesus predicting the coming destruction of the Temple of Jerusalem.

 This prompts the three disciples to ask Jesus when this will occur.